 They are custom-made, clear, plastic trays that snugly fit over your teeth, applying pressure and gradually aligning your teeth and smile into the desired position.
 Every 2 weeks you change to a new set of plastic trays to continue your treatment.

 Clear aligners are much less noticeable than fixed braces, so are a good choice for patients concerned with their appearance.
 Unfortunately, most clear aligners are only suitable for mild to moderate treatment.
-However, Invisalign can treat up to 90% of cases, including some that are slightly more complex.
+Read more about the best teeth aligner treatment options available.